 Providence is committed to providing culturally safe, respectful and responsive health care that meets the diverse needs of those we serve.
-We understand the special focus required for our Aboriginal patients and our planning team is working hard to ensure that the new St. Paul’s meets their unique needs and priorities.
-The new St. Paul’s will:
+Working with Indigenous patients, communities and organizations to develop new and better ways to address health and access issues will continue to be a focus for us in our planning for the new St. Paul’s.

 - Have an Aboriginal health team

 - Have a dedicated Indigenous patient navigator to assist with advocacy, translation and access to care and spiritual services